fengyanshi/fengyanshi.github.io/output.rst

 Output for stations is a series of numbered files such as :code:`sta_0001, sta_0002 ....` (NOTE: four digit numbers here vs. five digit numbers for 2D output like :code:`eta_00001`).
 The output file for stations contains four columns: time, eta, u, and v.

 The version after 3.4 uses a buffer to write out stations to speed up the program on a large scale HPC.
-The array dimensions for the buffer are (StationOutputBuffer,NumberStations,4), where StationOutputBuffer =1000 by default.
+The array dimensions for the buffer are (:code:`StationOutputBuffer,NumberStations,4`), where :code:`StationOutputBuffer = 1000` by default.
 You can also specify StationOutputBuffer in input.txt.
-An example to set StationOutputBuffer is in /simple_cases/tide_constant/
+An example to set :code:`StationOutputBuffer` is in :code:`/simple_cases/tide_constant/`.

   .. code-block:: rest